domivillacis/Election_Analysis/README.md

 The code we have used includes three important points: the names of the candidates, the total percentage of votes obtained, and the number of votes each candidate received.

 We also aggregate the same data, but by county.
 This addition allows us to project a detailed and exact result, which we can take advantage of to clearly understand the final result.
-The code that we used in this analysis can also be used for other local elections.
+The code that we used in this analysis can be used for other local elections or other data sets, to get a better understanding of how numbers are divided geographically.

 ### Resources

 Data Source: election_results.csv

 Software: Python 3.7.6, Visual Studio Code 1.71.2